 PHOOL maintains that the process for making Feather is a trade secret, but it is possible to extrapolate the technology from information they have provided.
 All PHOOL products use flowers from temples in India as the primary raw material.
 The flowers are brought from temples and separated to remove non-biodegradable waste like plastic and thread.
 The flowers are then sorted by species, and petals are brought to the production facility in Kandar.
 According to their website, “a consortium of organisms is allowed to grow” on this “flower-based nutritive substrate” over a period of 3 weeks to create Fleather.
-The company describes the process as similar to making curd, which suggests a fermentation process for producing Fleather.
+The company describes the process as similar to making curd, which indicates that microbial cultivation is used to produce Fleather.

 Initial processing of Fleather sheet pictured